 Embattled California utility spent most for 2018 lobbying

-The utility spent most of the money lobbying on proposals involving wildfire safety and response, including whether to reduce the strict liability utilities face when their equipment sparks fires.
+The majority of that money — more than $5 million — was spent for lobbying on proposals involving wildfire safety and response, including whether to reduce the strict liability utilities face when their equipment sparks wildfires.

-Lawmakers ultimately didn’t change that standard but made it easier for utilities to access bonds to cover wildfire damage and pass costs onto ratepayers.
+Lawmakers ultimately didn’t reduce the liability but passed a law making it easier for utilities to take out bonds to cover wildfire damages and pass some costs on to ratepayers.

 “The actions we take are really on behalf of our customers and employees,” PG&E spokeswoman Lynsey Paulo said about the spending on lobbying.
 The money comes from shareholders, not ratepayers, she said.

 PG&E, the nation’s largest utility, filed Chapter 11 bankruptcy Tuesday as it faces potentially tens of billions of dollars in liability from devastating wildfires that ripped through Northern California in 2017 and 2018.
 The bankruptcy filing could lead to smaller payouts to wildfire victims and increased costs for PG&E customers.

 Paulo said worsening wildfires are the biggest issue facing PG&E and one of the most critical in California.

 Katie Phillips, a spokeswoman for California Common Cause, a nonprofit that advocates against money in politics, said the amount the utility spent is “shocking.”

 “It’s a demonstration that people are just trying to buy influence in Sacramento,” she said.
 “It’s really disheartening to see that they were throwing money around when people’s homes and lives were at stake.”

 The utility disclosed its most recent lobbying numbers in a Thursday filing with the California secretary of state.